 Caol Ila Distillery Tours, Pricing & Bookings

 After major renovations and a complete overhaul of the visitor experience in 2022, Caol Ila Distillery has been upgraded to the Islay home of Johnnie Walker.
+Children aged under 8 years are not permitted at the distillery.

-Caol Ila Flavour Journey Tour
+Caol Ila Flavour Journey Tour and Tasting

 Please note, the brand new story room is highly immersive and uses a combination of light, media, music, sensory moments and special effects that may not be suitable for all audiences.

-For more information on tours and bookings see https://www.malts.com/en-gb/distilleries/caol-ila/tours
+For more information on tours and bookings see https://www.malts.com/en-gb/distilleries/caol-ila

 Caol Ila Whisky

 Caol Ila is the largest producer of whisky on Islay, capable of pumping out a massive 6.0 - 7.0 million litres per annum.
 The vast majority of the whisky produced at Caol Ila distillery is lightly peated, kilned at around 38ppm, compared to Ardbeg and Laphroaig kilned at 55ppm.
-Caol Ila ship all their whisky to the mainland for maturation and 85% of Caol Ila is used for blends like Johnnie Walker (other key components of which are Clynelish and Talisker).
+Caol Ila ship all their whisky to the mainland for maturation and 85% of Caol Ila is used for blends like Johnnie Walker (other key components of which are Glen Ord, Clynelish and Talisker).

 Ralfy notes of the Caol Ila 12 year-old, in Whisky Review 649 (below), the nose is "fresh herbal herbage, twiggy, peat smokey with fire (twig fire, leaf fire, with a bit of moss) ... not as smokey as Lagavulin and certainly not as minerally TCP/antiseptic as Laphroaig.Tequila, jalapeno pepper, English mustard, fresh ginger, definitely pepper - spicy white pepper.
 Green notes ... celery with a touch of grapefruit".